Prashantkry/DBMS_Notes/README.md

 9. Pattern Searching / Wildcard (‘%’, ‘_’)
 	1. ‘%’, any number of character from 0 to n.
 Similar to ‘*’ asterisk in regex.
 	2. ‘_’, only one character.
-	3. SELECT * FROM customer WHERE name LIKE ‘%p_’;
+		SELECT * FROM customer WHERE name LIKE ‘%p_’;
+		-- wild card
+		select *from Worker where First_Name LIKE '%i%';
+		select *from Worker where First_Name LIKE '___t%';

 10. ORDER BY
 	1. Sorting the data retrieved using WHERE clause.
 	2. ORDER BY <column-name> DESC;
 	3. DESC = Descending and ASC = Ascending
-	4. e.g., SELECT * FROM customer ORDER BY name DESC;
+		SELECT * FROM customer ORDER BY name DESC;
+		-- sorting by default ascending use dec for descending select *from Worker order by salary;
+		select *from Worker order by salary desc;

 11. GROUP BY
 	1. GROUP BY Clause is used to collect data from multiple records and group the result by one or more column.
 It is